guchinoma/guchinoma.github.io/about.md

 permalink: /about/
 ---

-Fond of Adversarial Example, Software Exploitation, and Malware Analysis
+Fond of Adversarial Example, Software Exploitation, CTF(mainly pwn), and Malware Analysis
 ### Activity
-Participated in seccamp2016
+Participated in [security camp in 2016](http://www.security-camp.org/camp/index.html).
+Member of Harekaze